greymass/anchor/README.md

 If you'd rather build the application yourself, please ensure you have nodejs/npm/yarn already installed locally.

-**Note**: if you are configuring this electron application under a Windows development environment, it will take some extra steps not outlined here.
+**Note**: If you are configuring this Electron application within a Windows development environment, it will involve additional steps.

 ```
 git clone git@github.com:greymass/eos-voter.git eos-voter